-Anthony Ditelli gets beat up in a violent attack outside of Lou's Bar and he won't tell anyone the truth about what really happened or who did it to him, even though everyone that loves Anthony knows he is hiding something.
-He's faced with having to recuperate from his terrible injuries at Morgan's house and struggle with the demons of his past.
+Anthony Ditelli struggles with injuries after a violent attack outside of Lou's Bar and he won't tell anyone the truth about what really happened or who did it to him, even though everyone that loves Anthony knows he is hiding something.
+He's faced with having to recuperate from his terrible injuries at Morgan's house while he struggles with the demons of his past.

 Morgan Callahan and Sargo, meanwhile, are contacted by Dr. Jourdan and told that they just might have the opportunity to catch a killer that's been on the loose for a while, eluding them and leaving far more questions about his motives than answers.
 Walter Davenhurst is against it, but Morgan can be very persuasive when she's determined to get something she wants.

-In the fourth book of the Blackridge Saga, treachery abounds as a meek DanyCrom financial executive has unknowingly become a pawn in the corporate rivalry with the leaders of HilCrom Consolidated.
+In the fourth book of the Blackridge Saga, treachery abounds as a meek DanyCrom financial executive has unknowingly become a pawn in the corporate schemes of the leaders of HilCrom Consolidated, the rivals of Walter.

-Seeking to further advance herself by nearly any means possible, the scheming Diana Scarboro attempts to ingratiate herself with Ed Spencer, the executive who is beginning to make important friends in all the right places among their rival company’s enemy camp, while completely unaware of their nefarious intentions.
+Seeking to further advance herself by nearly any means possible, the treacherous Diana Scarboro attempts to ingratiate herself with Ed Spencer, the executive who is beginning to make important friends in all the right places among their rival company’s enemy camp.
+Ed and Diana remain completely unaware of the enemy's nefarious intentions.